mohamedyeissa/Neuroscan-AI-Assisted-Brain-Tumor-Diagnosis-System/README.md

 - Pituitary
 - No Tumor

+The project focuses on optimizing model accuracy and interpretability through structured preprocessing, data augmentation, and fine-tuning.
-All experiments, preprocessing, training, evaluation, and result visualization are implemented and documented within the primary Jupyter Notebook (`Brain_Tumor_MRI_Model.ipynb`).
+All experiments, preprocessing, training, evaluation, and result visualization are implemented and documented within the primary Jupyter Notebook (`AI-Assisted-Brain-Tumor-Diagnosis-System.ipynb`).

 ---

 ## Objectives
-- Develop and fine-tune an Xception-based CNN for MRI brain tumor classification.
+- Develop a deep learning model using the **Xception architecture** for MRI brain tumor classification.
-- Preprocess and augment MRI images to improve model generalization.
+- Classify MRI scans into four categories: **Glioma**, **Meningioma**, **Pituitary**, and **No Tumor**.
+- Train and fine-tune the model using the **Kaggle Brain Tumor MRI dataset**.
-- Evaluate model performance using accuracy, precision, recall, F1-score, and confusion matrix.
+- Evaluate the model using **accuracy**, **F1-score**, and **confusion matrix**.
-- Provide reproducible training and evaluation steps inside a single notebook for research and educational use.
+- Visualize results and document outcomes for reproducibility.

 ---